Canoeing Questions and Answers

 If your running a trip and are happy to open it up please use the googlegroup to advertise to other members.
 Please make it clear that there will be no coach cover and participants need to be confident of their ability to cope with the trip.
 You will probably need a few days notice to get any replies.
 At least 5 days notice seems to work best.

-As it's only £5 to join for a year (half of merseysports hourly fee!) they should be a full member first.
-This ensures that we have all their emergency details etc. If they are not sure that they want to join a club they should try a taster session at Merseyport or Crosby. watersports centre.
+As it's only £20 to join for a year they should be a full member first.
+This ensures that we have all their emergency details etc. If they are not sure that they want to join a club they should try a taster session at Merseyport or Crosby Lakeside Watersports Centre.

-there, Do you have any taster sessions for canoeing or kayaking?
-My son Dylan
+Hi there, Do you have any taster sessions for canoeing or kayaking?
+My

-will be 7 in October and would like to give the sport a try.
-Where about in
+son Dylan will be 7 in October and would like to give the sport a try.
+Where

 Hi, 7 is a little young to start although we do have families that paddle and paddling adults often bring and supervise their young children.

-or those that have tasted the sport and are keen to learn.
-We are based in the
+paddlers or those that have tasted the sport and are keen to learn.
+We are

 Hi, I have recently joined the club with a family membership and I was wondering when it would be possible for us to get involved?
 Cheers